 It’s not the cheapest or the easiest road to travel, but many small businesses choose location expansion as their vehicle for business growth.
 The general thinking is that more locations could introduce your products and services to a wider customer base.
-However, expansion could deliver the opposite–too much overhead without the expected bump in sales.
-If you’re looking for tips on how to grow your business, consider the benefits and potential pitfalls of opening in a new location.
+However, expansion could deliver the opposite effect: too much overhead without the expected bump in sales.
+Let’s consider the benefits and potential pitfalls of opening in a new location.

 Know the bottom line.
 If you’re thinking of opening a new location, don’t go for the Hail Mary play.
 You should have provable profit and growth potential that you can show on paper.
 An “all-in” attitude could cost you in painful ways.